IOSH Safety for Executives & Directors

 IOSH Safety for Executives and Directors covers a range of topics including:

-- The moral, legal and financial case
+- The moral, legal and financial case for good health and safety practice at work

-- DO – Implementing Health and Safety
+- DO – Implementing Health and Safety measures and communication

 - CHECK – Monitoring Health and Safety Performance